rahulgopinath/rahulgopinath.github.io/_posts/2021-02-06-earley-parsing.markdown

 If the term after the dot is a nonterminal, `predict()` is called.
 It adds the expansion of the nonterminal to the current column.

-If we look our example, we have seeded

 <form name='python_run_form'>
 <textarea cols="40" rows="4" name='python_edit'>